phillipnunes/100-days-of-code/log.md

 **Today's Progress**: More training using ES6 features.
 Reduce method could very flexible.

 **Thoughts:** This is getting easier as I go training.

+### Day 18: September 9, 2018

+**Today's Progress**: Completed another challenge from JS30.
+This time I played a bit more with flexbox using JS

+**Thoughts:** These shorthands from flexbox are a bit tricky.